 Finding perch is the first piece of the puzzle.
 On popular bodies of water like Lake Simcoe, it can be as easy as looking for the crowds.
 There are lots of people talking online about popular fishing spots like Sibbalds Point or Gilford, and when you get there the crowds will show you where fish are.
 But I prefer to use this as a reference.
 Learn why the perch are there, how deep they are, and take that information to move and find less pressured fish in similar areas.
 I use the Navionics App to find those areas.

-There are usually perch in deep water, but early and late in the year, you can find jumbos in shallow water.
-Late in the season perch begin to stage on the drop-offs and flats close to spawning grounds, they are looking for weed growth with food around it.
+There are usually perch in deep water.
+Early and late in the year, you can also find jumbos in shallow water.
+Late in the season perch begin to stage on the drop-offs and flats close to spawning grounds.
+They are looking for weed growth with food around it.
 This is when they put on the feed bag.
-My favorite lures imitate gobies, minnows, shrimp, and or scuds.
+My favourite lures imitate gobies, minnows, shrimp, and or scuds.
 There are a plethora of perch baits that imitate these, but a few stand out to me.
 Here are my top three Lake Simcoe perch lures, and how I am using them.

 The Donkey Rig an Ice Fishing Solution